kal-el95/HR_Analytics/README.md

 # HR_Analytics
-HR_Analytics model predicting if a employee will leave the company or not.
+HR_Analytics model predicting if an employee will leave the company or not.